Team-cybuy/cybuy-doc/use_cases/realization_specifications/UCRSAccountCreation.md

 # 1. Introduction

 ## 1.1	Purpose
-This Use-Case Realization Specification (UCRS) describes all specifications for the Use-Case “Creating Account” for the webservice “cybuy”.
+This Use-Case Realization Specification (UCRS) describes all specifications for the Use-Case “Creating Account” for the website “cybuy”.
 It includes an overview and more detailed information about the planned implementation of the use case.

 ## 1.2	Scope
 Access to our webservice will be provided through a web interface on a website.